 Susan Leslie DuBois

 Susan has been an attorney with the Patent & Trademark Office for over 20 years, and likes non-profit work a lot more.
 She has written numerous grants for non-profits, and was the principal author and editor of Raising A Child With Albinism: A Guide to the Early Years, published by NOAH in 2009.
 Along with fellow Board member and husband Doug, she has two children who happen to have albinism, but they think Asante Mariamu is just a coincidence.
 Susan loves to travel, garden and cook complicated meals.
-She is also a proud member of the all-women, Afro-Brazilian samba-reggae percussion band, Batala.

 Mary could be called the most useful person in Asante Mariamu, as she is a teacher of the visually impaired, and a Certified Orientation and Mobility Instructor for Fairfax County Public Schools and Columbia Lighthouse for the Blind.
 A shared passion for the field brought her to Asante Mariamu, and Kabanga School in Tanzania.
 She is active in her church, Westminster Presbyterian and is part of a Hawaiian dance ensemble.